Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Abstract

 \section{Abstract}

-We analyze the influence of utterance-level construction distributions in German child-directed speech on the resulting formal linguistic competence and the underlying learning trajectories for small language models trained on a novel collection of developmentally plausible language data for German.
+We analyze the influence of utterance-level construction distributions in German child-directed/child-available speech on the resulting word-level, syntactic and semantic competence (and their underlying learning trajectories) in small LMs, which we train on a novel collection of developmentally plausible language data for German.
 We find that trajectories are surprisingly robust for markedly different distributions of constructions in the training data, which have little effect on final accuracies and almost no effect on global learning trajectories.
-While syntax learning benefits from more complex utterances, lexical learning culminates in better scores with more fragmentary data.
-We argue that LMs trained on developmentally plausible data can contribute to debates on how rich or impoverished linguistic stimuli actually are.
+While syntax learning benefits from more complex utterances, word-level learning culminates in better scores with more fragmentary utterances.
+We argue that LMs trained on developmentally plausible data can contribute to debates on how conducive different kinds of linguistic stimuli are to language learning.